jsadaa/game-of-life/README.md

 ## How to run

-Just open the `index.html` file in your browser or click [here](https://game-of-life.noarchive.fr/).
+Just open the `index.html` file in your browser or click [here](https://game-of-life.noarchive.fr/) (Warning: the website is self-hosted and the certificate is self-signed).

 ## How to use